Choose The Lever for Successful Finance Transformation

 With these insights, you can make a learning schedule for your team.
 For example, you could ask some of your team members to lead a learning session on a topic where they have a particular strength.
 Typically, learning circles are particularly beneficial in this space, where team members can share and build on experiences.
 Besides, you are creating a stronger feeling of ownership of personal development.
 You could lead that session yourself or invite an external guest if you have a collective gap.
 Lastly, you can also use these insights if you do any recruitment in your team, as you will know which gaps you are explicitly trying to reduce.

-You could also focus on skills development on a much larger scale via a formal programme.
-However, this example shows that a single team can, within their control, already make a significant difference in how they partner with the business and impact the bottom line.
+Through a formal programme, you could also focus on skills development on a much larger scale.
+However, this example shows that a single team can, within its control, already significantly improve its partnership with the business and impact the bottom line.

 Behaviours Lever

 Many aspects of Finance Transformation can trigger a need to look at the Behaviours Lever.
 Introducing or deepening the use of Shared Service Centres or Outsourcing Partners will mean that on- and off-shore collaboration will have greater focus.
 It may also mean a new requirement to collaborate across cultures – whether working, cultural or geographical norms.
 With the introduction of an enterprise or functional process model, there will be a greater emphasis on working together across the end-to-end process.
-Enhanced process discipline is likely to be a component with attention to improving the process rather than working around it.
+Enhanced process discipline will likely be a component focusing on improving the process rather than working around it.

-Depending on the baseline assessment outcomes, you may uncover existing team dynamics issues where you will want to understand and leverage better individual preferences.
-The transformation may also create brand new teams you want to give a headstart on effective working.
+Depending on the baseline assessment outcomes, you may uncover existing team dynamics issues requiring better understanding and leveraging individual preferences.
+The transformation may also create new teams that need a headstart on effective working.

 A Real-Life Solution from the Behaviours Lever: Process Discipline in a Non-Transactional Environment

 In this example, we assume your organisation is mid- to large-scale and global.
-The organisation regularly makes investment or divestment decisions of material value.
-Your organisation has defined that as greater than 10 million USD equivalent.
+It regularly makes investment or divestment decisions of material value, which your organisation has defined as greater than 10 million USD equivalent.

 The Problem Statement